waf/waf.github.com/content/tips-for-being-nimble-at-the-windows-command-line.rst

 The Windows Subsystem for Linux 2 (WSL2) provides a real Linux command line inside Windows, with Linux kernel updates shipped via Windows Update (!!!).
 After `installing WSL2 <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_, we can download distros like `Ubuntu from the Microsoft Store <ms-windows-store://pdp/?ProductId=9nblggh4msv6>`_.
 From there, advanced shells like ZSH and Fish are just an ``apt install`` away!

-While the typical GNU/Linux command line tools, like ``grep`` and ``sed``, are great, we can make it even better.
+While the typical GNU/Linux command line tools, like ``grep`` and ``sed``, are great, we can make our experience even better.
 When we run the ``code`` command inside WSL2, it will launch Visual Studio Code on Windows, and set up a client/server bridge to WSL2 automatically.
 This allows us to use the Visual Studio Code front-end on Windows, with all the IDE / editor features it supports, and it will communicate with our WSL2 backend to actually execute the program.

 This way, we can use the WSL2 command line from Windows Terminal, with our code executing under WSL2, but we get a graphical editing and debugging experience: